 I recommend visiting the Piazza del Duomo and the old town, which might be one of the most authentic Italian towns in the country.
 In the city center sits Buonconsiglio Castle.
 You can see lots of interesting artwork inside and also enjoy nice views.

 Sardagna Mountain is another great place to visit.
 You can take the funicular, or if you prefer, hike up.
 This is the perfect place to end your day, as you watch the sunset and take in the views of the city of Trento below.
 Here are my travel tips for this gorgeous place.

-Plan in at least 4-6 hours for a trip to Burano: Take a 40-minute boat tour to one the most interesting places in Northern Italy – Burano.
+Plan in at least 4-6 hours for a trip to Burano: Take a 40-minute boat tour to one the most interesting places – Burano.
 This island is eye-poppingly colorful, so try to make time for a visit.

-In Venice itself, see and stroll one of the best tourist places in Northern Italy, Piazza San Marco.
+In Venice itself, see and stroll Piazza San Marco.
 This is Venice’s main square and the heart of the city.
 It is not to be missed.
 It is home to several tourist attractions.